Orca71/shahriarnekouei.github.io/projects.md

 **Tools**: BERT, TF-IDF, Logistic Regression, XGBoost, Hugging Face, Gradio
 **Description**:
 An end-to-end NLP system for identifying fake and real news articles.
-The project compares classical text-based models with modern transformer approaches, offering a practical demonstration of how different techniques behave on deceptive content.
+The project compares classical text-based models with modern transformer approaches, showing how different techniques behave on deceptive content.

 **Key Highlights**:
 - Prepared a clean binary version of the LIAR dataset